How To Transplant Tomatoes

 Tomatoes are by far the most popular vegetable (actually, it’s a fruit) grown in home vegetable gardens.

-There are no right or wrong ways to transplant a tomato as long as the plant grows to become vigorous and productive – that’s the point of planting them in the first place, right?
+There are no right or wrong ways to plant a tomato as long as the plant grows to become vigorous and productive - that's the point of planting them in the first place, right?

 Let’s get started!

-What You Need To Transplant Tomatoes
+What You Need To Plant a Tomato Plant

 The first item on the left is Tomato-tone Organic Fertilizer.
 Tomato-tone is an organic, granular fertilizer that is specially formulated for growing great tomatoes.
 It has an NPK rating of 3-4-6 and offers millions of beneficial microorganisms.

 The second item from the left is a bag of all natural cotton balls.
 Make sure they are natural cotton and not synthetic.
-I’ll get to the cotton balls later in the transplanting process.
+I'll get to the cotton balls later in the planting process.
 On top of the cotton balls is a pair of scissors.

 You will need something to dig the planting hole with.
 I like to use post hole diggers to dig the holes for transplanting tomatoes.
 Tomatoes need to be planted deep and the post hole diggers work perfect for digging a deep hole quickly.

-Two items I use when transplanting tomatoes that is not pictured is fish emulsion and compost.
+Two items I use when planting tomatoes that is not pictured is fish emulsion and compost.
 Fish emulsion is a great natural fertilizer that will not burn plants.
 It has a terrible smell, but is well worth the stink.
 Compost is a superior soil amendment that adds organic matter to the soil.

 The first thing you need to do is determine where you will plant the tomato.
 Tomatoes need fertile soil with good drainage and plenty of sunlight; at least six to eight hours a day.
 Tomatoes should be spaced at least two feet apart to allow for maximize growth.
 Good spacing also helps to increase air circulation around the plants and reduces the risk of the spread of disease.